 The Clinical Mental Health Counseling master’s program provides graduate-level training in the art and science of mental health in order to produce Professional Counselors/Professional Clinical Counselors who effectively enhance the lives of individuals, groups, and communities.
 The degree leads to professional identity founded on a holistic perspective, knowledge about bio-psycho-social causes of distress, and social/occupational impairments, skills related to human development as well as the treatment of psychopathology and competence in advocacy and outreach.

-Students will study development of a human growth/wellness approach to life development, diagnosis and treatment of mental disorders, counseling culturally diverse populations, legal and ethical foundations for effective counseling, real-world pre-professional training through an in-house training clinic and wide diversity of internship placements.
+Students will study development of a human growth/wellness approach to diagnosis and treatment of mental disorders, counseling culturally diverse populations, legal and ethical foundations for effective counseling, real-world pre-professional training through an in-house training clinic and a wide array of internship placements.

 Salary and Career Outlook

-The U.S. Bureau of Labor Statistics’ (2010) report projecting "much faster than average job growth" in the mental health counseling profession through 2020 (37% increase, versus 14% increase for all jobs).
+The U.S. Bureau of Labor Statistics’ report projects "much faster than average job growth" in the mental health counseling profession.
 Job growth in Ohio is expected to parallel this national trend.
-Mental health counselor was recently ranked 33 among the best jobs in America by Money Magazine.

-According to U.S. Bureau of Labor Statistics’ reports and Northeast Ohio salary ranges, the profession averages approximately $35,000-$40,000 for graduates, with career advancements and salary increases likely within three years after initial licensure (when an independent license is obtained).
+The U.S. Bureau of Labor Statistics’ reports a median annual salary of approximately $43,000 for graduates, with career advancements and salary increases in Ohio likely within three years after initial licensure (when an independent license is obtained).

 6 month post-graduation employment rate is approximately 85%.
 Approximately 90% of graduates are employed at community mental health agencies, including Greenleaf Family Center, Portage Path Behavioral Health, Phoenix Rising Behavioral Healthcare, Community Health Center.
 Approximately 10% of graduates work for private practices, employee assistance programs or hospitals.